andreefps/weather-app/README.md

 # Weather App

-App that displays London's current weather and forecast for the week using React + Redux and OpenWeatherMap Api Live version : https://weather-4pp.surge.sh/
+App that displays London's current weather and forecast for the week using React + Redux and OpenWeatherMapApi

+Live version : https://weather-4pp.surge.sh/

 ## Running the app